quiltdata/quilt/code_samples.md

 Exception: The manifest has not been pushed to a remote repository.
 Use push_manifest() to first push the manifest to s3 or use allow_local_manifest=True if this is intentional
 ```

+>I was confused by this example.
+I would expect a package to be reproducible regardless of whether or not it lives in S3.
+More precisely, the package should contain enough information to verify that a dataset matches a defined state.
+The underlying files might no longer be available, but any consumer of the package should be able to verify if the contents match the expected hashes.

 #### Push the manifest to s3 - now the user has a Package.
 ```

 > pkg = pkg_builder.push_manifest(tag="v0")
 Pushing manifest to s3://bucket/.quilt/PACKAGE=dataset/HASH_PREFIX=82/82111d74b46893c539e816a1119891362049b7a744dd1e188b58751a8ec58b73.jsonl
 Linking data/package:v0 to manifest 82111d74b

+>>Why do we need a package builder to `push`?
+If `push` is a core operation of packages, we should be able to push a package without a PackageBuilder.
+If we can push packages, we shouldn't need push as a method of PackageBuilder.

 > pkg
 Package(